Ranch-Hand-Robotics/ranch-hand-robotics.github.io/sheepdog.md

 - Communicate with other robots and share its understanding of the environment and coordinate operations.
 - Built in GPS and optical positioning.
 - Wireless Charging with docking station.
+- Safety features include emergency stop, obstacle avoidance, and remote monitoring.
+- Add an extendable arm for light lifting tasks.
+- Implement a user-friendly interface for easy operation and monitoring of robot tasks.

 >NOTE: Coming soon, the Sheepdog is currently in development.